 |4:00pm||Return to university|

-Please call us and ask to speak to the Program Director if any of these things are of concern so we can make sure you have enough information about the particular program, as well as options for case-by-case accommodations, to make an effective decision about participation.
+Please contact the Program Director if any of these things are of concern so we can make sure you have enough information about the particular program, as well as options for case-by-case accommodations, to make an effective decision about your participation.

 Accepted students must confirm their attendance by submitting a $300 non-refundable program deposit.
 Students attending more than one program must submit a $300 non-refundable deposit for each program.
 Students will not be able to enroll in courses until a program deposit is received.